CelestialSentinel/Network-Ninja/README.md

 ---

-Thanks for checking out **Network_Ninja**!
+Thanks for checking out **Network-Ninja**!
 May your network be secure, and your devices be many!
 If you have any questions or suggestions, feel free to reach out.
 Happy scanning!